tomhmoses/timetable/readMe.md

+# Use it now

+For an online version of this code visit: https://repl.it/@TomMoses/timetable

+# Instructions

 • Open your my.bham timetable and select to view it as:
   - All term time, all week, all day, list timetable (with calendar dates)